taljishi/cnt-tools/README.md

 # Maximus Tools

-Maximus Tools is a collection of ERPNext utilities designed to automate data imports, reconciliations, and integrations with external systems.
+Maximus Tools is a collection of ERPNext utilities designed to automate data imports and integrations with external systems.
-It’s designed to streamline repetitive tasks, improve data consistency, and enhance overall efficiency across departments.
+It’s designed to streamline repetitive tasks, improve data consistency, and enhance overall efficiency across ERPNext.

 ## 🚀 Features

 - **Employee Checkin Automation**
   Generate and manage Employee Checkins from external sources (e.g., biometric or access control systems) directly in ERPNext.
   Tested with **2N Access Unit M**.
-Export each device event, then import it into this tool to generate Employee Checkins automatically.
+Export each device event CSV file, then import it into this tool to generate Employee Checkins automatically.

 - **Bank Statement Formatter**
   Parse, clean, and structure imported bank statement data for faster reconciliation and error-free statement runs.